Moving Tips & FAQ’S

 Should I purchase insurance?

-It is strongly recommended that you purchase an insurance policy that covers the shipping of your household goods, vehicles and cargo.
-There are two types of policies: “All Risk” and “Total Loss.”
+It is strongly recommended that you purchase an insurance policy that covers the shipping of your household goods, vehicles, and cargo.
+There are two types of systems: “All Risk” and “Total Loss.”

 All Risk Marine Insurance is available to customers that have their goods professionally packed.
-This fully covers any loss or damage to your entire shipment.
+This thoroughly covers any loss or damage to your entire shipment.

 Where do I purchase a policy?

 IVL will provide you with all the coverage options you’ll need.
-Schumacher We provide two types of marine insurance to meet your needs and your budget.
+We offer two types of marine insurance to meet your needs and your budget.